metrorailings/OwlBlog/content/posts/week-3-quick-insights.md

 Broncos love their three-man rushes, for some stupid reason.

 Flacco not showing any confidence by abandoning the pocket early on a critical third down.

+Garrett Bolles could have cost the team a touchdown.